h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - ``fix_tweedie_variance_power = False`` and ``fix_dispersion_parameter = True`` as it will optimize the Tweedie variance power
 - ``fix_tweedie_variance_power = False`` and ``fix_dispersion_parameter = False`` as it will optimize both Tweedie variance power and the dispersion parameter

+*Optimization Procedure*

+When estimating just the Tweedie variance power, it use the golden section search.
+Once a small region is found, then it switches to Newton's method.
+If Newton's method fails (i.e. steps out of the bounds found by the golden section search), it uses the golden section search until convergence.
+When you optimize both Tweedie variance power and dispersion, it uses the Nelder-Mead method with constraints so that Tweedie variance power :math:`p>1+10^{-10}` and dispersion :math:`\phi >10^{-10}`.

 Cost of computation
 '''''''''''''''''''